First ACC EA-37B delivered to Davis-Monthan AFB

 |0

-This work, First ACC EA-37B delivered to Davis-Monthan AFB [Image 6 of 6], by SrA Paige Weldon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First ACC EA-37B delivered to Davis-Monthan AFB, by Capt.
+Barrett Schroeder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.